How to make a mind map in Excel

 Option #2: Create a mind map in Excel using either the shape library or SmartArt

 Alternatively, you can make a mind map from scratch in Excel either with the shape library or SmartArt.
 Keep in mind that the process will be more time-consuming and less intuitive than building out your mind map within Lucidchart, and you won’t have the opportunity to share and gather ideas from others.
-But it is more time-consuming than a Lucidchart template.

 How to make a mind map using the shape library in Excel